-Residence Requirement: The BA Honors degree is a program which normally requires a minimum of $\star$ 120 (some departments may require more) of which
+Residence Requirement: The BA Honors degree is a program which normally requires a minimum of ★120 (some departments may require more) of which

-- (1) a minimum of $\star$ 63 must be in courses offered by the Faculty of Arts; - a minimum of ★60 must be in courses taken at the University of Alberta; - (3) a minimum of ★30 must be completed while registered in the honors degree program.
+- (1) a minimum of ★63 must be in courses offered by the Faculty of Arts; - (2) a minimum of ★60 must be in courses taken at the University of Alberta; - (3) a minimum of ★30 must be completed while registered in the honors degree program; - (4) a minimum of half the courses required in the major discipline, including any honors thesis, paper or project, must be completed with courses offered by the Faculty of Arts at the University of Alberta.

 Course Load Requirements: Honors programs will usually be completed in four consecutive years of study during Fall/Winter.
-Students in an Honors program are normally required to complete a minimum of $\star$ 30 each Fall/Winter.
-However, with the prior approval of the Honors Advisor, a reduced course load may be permitted in extenuating circumstances if a minimum course load of at least $\star$ 9 per term in each Fall/Winter is completed, unless otherwise noted in §§44.1 to 44.32.
+Students in an Honors program are normally required to complete a minimum of ★30 each Fall/Winter.
+However, with the prior approval of the Honors Advisor, a reduced course load may be permitted in extenuating circumstances if a minimum course load of at least ★9 per term in each Fall/Winter is completed, unless otherwise noted in §§44.1 to 44.32.
 Advisors must notify the Faculty Office in all such cases.
-Requests to be permitted to continue in Honors while completing a course load of less than $\star$ 9 per term in Fall/Winter may be considered by the Honors Committee in exceptional circumstances; however, students will not normally be permitted to continue in an Honors program if less than $\star$ 9 per term in Fall/Winter are completed.
+Requests to be permitted to continue in Honors while completing a course load of less than ★9 per term in Fall/Winter may be considered by the Honors Committee in exceptional circumstances; however, students will not normally be permitted to continue in an Honors program if less than ★9 per term in Fall/Winter are completed.
 All degree requirements must normally be completed within five academic years of commencing the program.

-The BA Honors degree requires the successful completion of $\star$ 120 (or more if specified by the department).
+The BA Honors degree requires the successful completion of ★120 (or more if specified by the department).
 In each year, Honors students' programs, and every change of registration, must be approved by the Departmental Advisor signifying the approval of the Department.